eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 This Publisher 2 starts sending messages (you could see that the number of the message starts from 1 while the messages from Publisher 1 are already in a higher number), and the Subscriber is still receiving messages from Publisher 1 and not from Publisher 2.
 This is because of the exclusive ownership.
-Publisher 1 has higher ownership strenght than Publisher 2.
+Publisher 1 has higher ownership strength than Publisher 2.

 Change mutable QoS via command line
 -----------------------------------

 Here we are going to use the ROS command `param set` to change the value of the node's parameter we have created earlier.
-The parameter change will cause the parameter-change callback to be called, and then resulting in a change in the ownership strenght.
+The parameter change will cause the parameter-change callback to be called, and then resulting in a change in the ownership strength.
 In another terminal, try the following code:

 .. code-block:: bash

     source /opt/vulcanexus/humble/setup.bash
-    ros2 param set /node2_change_mutable_qos pub2_ownership_strenght 50
+    ros2 param set /node2_change_mutable_qos pub2_ownership_strength 50

-With that execution, we have changed the ownership strenght of the Publisher 2 to become bigger than that of the Publisher 1.
+With that execution, we have changed the ownership strength of the Publisher 2 to become bigger than that of the Publisher 1.
 You now should be watching the Subscriber receiving the messages from the Publisher 2 and not from the Publisher 1.

 [VIDEO]